samyakahuja/class/s1/mcs102/timetable/readme.md

 DNA is how we represent all the information for a unit in the population.
 It is really a serialization(encoding) of a possible timetable.

+DNA is a specific timetable.
+Chromosome is a set of timetables(1 for each uniqe_course)

 ### Fitness Function

 Fitness fuction can be a set of constraints.
 Higher the number of